Express50/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am an MScAC student at the University of Toronto, studying natural language processing and private data analysis.
-My research interests are in secure and privacy-preserving algorithms for working with data and general methods for representing abstract data as vectors.
+My research interests are in secure and privacy-preserving algorithms for working with data and general methods for representing real-world data as abstract vectors.